 Our Common Stock and Warrants are listed on Nasdaq under the symbols "CXAI" and "CXAIW," respectively.
 Prior to the consummation of the Business Combination, the Class A common stock, units and warrants were listed on Nasdaq under the symbols "KINZ," "KINZU" and "KINZW," respectively.
-As of June 16, 2023, there were approximately 45 holders of record of our shares of Class A Common Stock, approximately 45 holders of record of shares of Class C Common Stock and approximately six holders of record of our redeemable Warrants.
-The actual number of stockholders of our Common Stock and the actual number of holders of our Warrants is greater than the number of record holders and includes holders of our Common Stock or Warrants whose shares of Common Stock or Warrants are held in street name by brokers and other nominees.
+As of May 24, 2023, there were approximately 45 holders of record of our shares of Class A Common Stock, approximately 45 holders of record of our redeemable Warrants.
+The actual number of stockholders of our Common Stock and the actual number of holders of our Warrants is greater than the number of record holders and includes holders of our Common Stock or Warrants are held in street name by brokers and other nominees.